-Join Ashley Kennedy for an in-depth discussion in this video Focusing on timing and pacing, part of Commercial Editing Techniques with Final Cut Pro X v10.0.9.
+Join Ashley Kennedy for an in-depth discussion in this video Focusing on timing and pacing, part of Final Cut Pro X v10.0.9: Commercial Editing Techniques.

 Once you've made the decisions about what content you want its time to start getting the timing of your shots right and because we're cutting a commerical every moment counts.
 We really need to consider how everything fits together visually before we rejoin everything to the master sequence.
 I already figured out the durations that our montages need to be.
 Let me just refresh our memories about that, I'm going to go into the spot base.
 And just for the first one here I'm just going to walk in in, in and out and Ctrl + D. This very first part of the one that we've been working on the stair climbing footage has to be 4 seconds and 2 frames, at least to start with.
 So that we can rejoin it to our master sequence.

 We can certainly tweak it afterwards.
 I'm going to go back out to My Project Library and I am going to go into my subsequence's Trim Start sequence here and so these are my four very lose montages.
 I've made the decisions about what shots I want and in what order but my timing still isn't there.
 I am going to take this first session the one we've been working on and lets just check the duration.
 I am going to mark in N and then I am just going to come down here and hover I'm not going to click.
 It's not going to work if you click.

 So, I'm going to hover and just press Out, and that will basically select the entire range, and then I'm going to press Ctrl + D. I've got 10 seconds and three frames here.
 So I'm going to need to turn this down basically takes six seconds away from here and there's various ways that you can do this.
 I'm just going to zoom into the timeline a little bit here, command plus.
 One way you can do it is to perform ripple trims just literally.
 Go through and trim away like this.
 But a really nice way to actually approach this is to do top and tail editing.